The Top 12 Best Supplements for Runners

 Related: The Danger of Low Iron in Runners

-Studies show that runners low in iron will run slower.
+Studies show that runners low in iron will run slower and have low energy levels.
 Personally, I discovered I had incredibly low iron and ferritin (iron stores) after my workouts kept tanking.
-I started supplementing, eating more iron-rich foods, and cooking in a cast-iron pot to raise my iron levels.
+I started taking an iron supplement, eating more iron-rich foods, and cooking in a cast-iron pot to raise my iron levels.

 I recommend getting bloodwork on your iron levels regularly and supplementing with a supplement such as MegaFoods’ Bloodbuilder which doesn’t upset the stomach and includes vitamin C for better absorption.
 Be sure not to take with calcium-rich foods or with your coffee as that blocks absorption!